Apirone/apirone-sdk-php/docs/settings.md

 ### With new account

-If you don't already have an Apirone account, now is the time to create one.
+If you haven't already had an Apirone account, now is the time to create one.
 Just create an instance of the class using the `Settings::init()` method and call the `createAccount()` method;

 ```php